-Whether you’re new to legal research or you’ve conducted legal research for years, once you have a solid understanding of the process, take advantage of strategies and tools to maximize research efficiency.
+Whether you’re new to legal research or you’ve conducted legal research for years, once you have a solid understanding of the process, take advantage of strategies and tools to maximize legal research efficiency.
 Here are three strategies to consider:

 1. Conduct more efficient research remotely

-Today, cloud-based legal research software lets you conduct research remotely when used with a legal practice management software like Clio Manage.
+Today, online cloud-based legal research software lets you conduct research remotely when used with a legal practice management software like Clio Manage.
 Having the flexibility to research from anywhere streamlines the legal research process and enhances efficiency.
 Here are a few examples:

-- CourtTrax provides real-time access to State and Federal courts across the United States.
+- CourtTrax provides real-time online access to State and Federal courts across the United States.
 With CourtTrax’s Clio integration, you can link your search results to specific client matters, and have the results injected directly into Clio as a document.

-- Cloud-based research software like Tracers lets you search for pertinent information (such as contract information or social media activity) remotely.
+- Cloud-based online research software like Tracers lets you search for pertinent information (such as contract information or social media activity) remotely.
 You can also request a Tracers search directly from a Clio Matter for an even more efficient process.